-- (vii)Paragraph (ii) and (v) do not apply when the candidates or tenderers can demonstrate that adequate measures have been adopted against the persons having powers of representation, decision making or control over them who are subject to the judgement referred to in points (ii) or (v). - (viii) Paragraph (i), (iii) and (iv) do not apply if duly justified by the CARICOM Secretariat in negotiated procedures where it is indispensable to award the contract to a particular entity for technical or artistic reasons, or for reasons connected with the protection of exclusive rights.
+- (vi)(B) In the cases referenced in paragraphs (ii) and (v), in the absence of final judgement by a competent authority, the Secretariat may still exclude an economic operator on the basis of available factual evidence or findings. - (vii) Paragraph (ii) and (v) do not apply when the candidates or tenderers can demonstrate that adequate measures have been adopted against the persons having powers of representation, decision making or control over them who are subject to the judgement referred to in paragraphs (ii) or (v). - (viii) Paragraphs (i), (iii) and (iv) do not apply when it can be justified to the CARICOM Secretariat in negotiated procedures where it is indispensable by an economic operator, who shows that acceptable measures have been instituted, to ensure its reliability, except- - (a) for cases listed in paragraph (v); or - (b) where it is necessary to award the contract to a particular entity for technical or artistic reasons; - (c) to ensure continuity of a service for a limited period pending the adoption of remedial measures; or - (d) for reasons connected with the protection of exclusive rights. - (ix) The Secretariat may in respect of paragraphs (i) to (iv), (v) and (vi) take into consideration, based on justified grounds, overriding reasons of public health or environmental protection.